xianyuntang/simpleocr/Readme.md

-# simple-ocr library
+# simpleocr library
-simple-ocr is a python OCR package for traditional chinese based on deep learning method.
+simpleocr is a python OCR package for traditional chinese based on deep learning method.

 The library consists of text localization and text recognition.